scotow/dropit/README.md

 # Dropit

-🗃 Dropit is a temporary file hosting and sharing solution. 🗃
+🗃 Dropit is a temporary file hosting and sharing solution 🗃

 ## Features